agustindasilvaR/match-report/README.md

 This app works as a tracker/companion web app for ***League Of Legends***.
 It consists of basic features, such as:

- - Searching a summoner profile by providing your summoner name, tag, and respective region.
+ - Searching a summoner by providing your summoner name, tag, and respective region.
  - Listing the match history of a sumonner.
  - Displaying some of the statistics for each match (champion played, game mode, match duration, K/D/A, items, result...)
  - Displaying summoner rank and win ratio for both queues (Solo/Duo and Flex)